 A quiet genius whose geometric imagination reshaped mathematics, leaving behind a hypothesis that remains an Everest of the intellect.

-Bernhard Riemann was a frail, intensely shy man whose internal mathematical visions permanently altered the landscape of science.
-Working under the guidance of Carl Friedrich Gauss in Göttingen, he produced a breathtaking doctoral thesis that refounded the study of complex functions through the revolutionary concept of Riemann surfaces—imagining multi-layered worlds where these functions could behave properly.
-His seminal lecture on the foundations of geometry broke Euclidean dogma, providing the mathematical framework Einstein would later use for general relativity.
-In a single, dense 1859 paper on prime numbers, he posed a simple question about the zeros of a function, an enigma now known as the Riemann Hypothesis, which stands as perhaps the most famous unsolved problem in mathematics.
-His career was cut short by tuberculosis at age 39, but the tools he forged continue to drive physics, cryptography, and pure thought.
+Bernhard Riemann published a single paper in 1859 posing a question about the zeros of a function, now known as the Riemann Hypothesis, the most famous unsolved problem in mathematics.
+Working under Carl Friedrich Gauss in Göttingen, his doctoral thesis refounded the study of complex functions through Riemann surfaces—imagining multi-layered worlds where functions behave properly.
+His lecture on the foundations of geometry broke Euclidean dogma, providing the framework Einstein used for general relativity.
+Tuberculosis cut his career short at age 39.
+The tools he forged continue to drive physics, cryptography, and pure thought.

 The biggest hits of 1826